IBMStreams/streamsx.inet/tests/FrameworkTests/README.md

 This directory provides an automatic test for a number of operators of the inet toolkit.

+## Prerequisites

+### Installation and Environment
+This test suite requires an local Streams installation (minimum v4.0.1) and a propperly setup of the Streams environment.
+This environments are required:
+* STREAMS_INSTALL
+* JAVA_HOME
+* STREAMS_DOMAIN_ID
+* STREAMS_INSTANCE_ID
+* STREAMS_ZKCONNECT - if an external zookeeper has to be used

+Additionaly this test collection requires that the packages `curl`, `ftp` and `lftp` are installed.

+### FTP Test Server
+The script framework automatically tries to start a local ftp-server, which requires package `vsftp`.
+Additionally the current user must be able to execute
+`service vsftpd start` without password interaction (sudoers configuration).

+Alternatively you can start the ftp server by hand and provide property `TTPR_ftpServerHost` with the value of the ftp-servers hostname.

+If the standard setup of the ftp server is used, an user `ftpuser` with password `streams` is required.
+This standart setup can be overwritten with properties `TTPR_ftpServerUser` and `TTPR_ftpServerPasswd` in TestProperties.sh file.

+If the property `TTPR_ftpServerHost` is set to an empty value, all ftp test are skipped.

+**Note:** The FtpTest requires an running ssh daemon at the ftp server host.

+### HTTP Test Server
+In the standard environment the http-test server is started automatically from the test script.

+This HTTP Test Server requires the java 1.8 runtime from the streams installation and that ports **8097** and **1443** are available at the local host.

+If the property `TTPR_httpServerHost` is provided, the automatic start is skipped and the provided server is used.
+In this case you must also provide `TTPR_httpServerAddr` and `TTPR_httpsServerAddr`.
+This values must have the form : *hostname:port*

+### Toolkit and Toolkit Samples
+The standard setup expects the inet toolkit in directory *../../com.ibm.streamsx.inet/* and the toolkit samples in *../../samples/*.
+You can change this setting with properties `TTPR_streamsxInetToolkit` and `TTRO_streamsxInetSamplesPath`.

 ## Test Execution

 To start the full test execute: